-37. Changes in technology may affect our business by making our manufacturing facility or equipment less competitive or obsolete.
+38. Changes in technology may affect our business by making our manufacturing facility or equipment less competitive or obsolete.

 Our Company is presently have in place the latest technology and robotics to support its operation.
 Our future success will depend in part on our ability to respond to technological advances and emerging industry standards and practices in a cost-effective and timely basis.
 Modernization and technology upgradation is essential to reduce costs and increase output.
 Our technology and machineries may become obsolete or may not be upgraded timely, hampering our operations and financial conditions and we may lose our competitive edge.
-The development and implementation of such technology and machineries may be significant which could substantially affect our finances and operations.
+The development and implementation of such technology and machinery entails technical and business risks.
+Further, the costs in upgrading our technology and modernizing the plant and machineries may be significant which could substantially affect our finances and operations.
 We cannot assure you that we will be able to successfully implement new technologies or adapt our processing systems to customer requirements or emerging industry standards.
 Changes in technology and high-power costs may make newer facilities or equipment more competitive than ours or may require us to make additional capital expenditure to upgrade our facility.
 If we are unable, for technical, financial or other reasons, to adapt in a timely manner to changing market conditions, customer requirements or technological changes, our business and results of operations could be adversely affected.